1. MIDDLE AGES

 2. RELIGIOUS VOCAL MUSIC

-Religious music started as Gregorian chant and then developed into polyphonic music.
+Religious vocal music began as monophony and then evolved into polyphony.
 The Christian Church prohibited singing by women and the use of instruments, because this would distract the faithful in their worship.

 Monophony